 Along Magnolia Boulevard between North Hollywood Way and Buena Vista Street in Burbank’s Magnolia Park neighborhood — the city’s vintage-retail corridor.

-From 5:00 PM to 9:00 PM, with live music, kids’ activities, and lit-corridor stroll all happening across the window.
+In the evening, with live music, kids’ activities, and lit-corridor stroll all happening across the window.

 Yes — the event itself is free.
 Carnival games, bounce houses, and food trucks have per-use or per-item charges.